erroronline1/caro/readme.md

 #### forms
 * form components, forms, form bundles, text chunks and text templates are appended to the database as a new entry. each entry will have a timestamp and the saving user name. within the respective managers the standard selection will access the most recent version. the advanced selection will access any existing version.
-* images for form components will not be deleted. assigned a second-timestamp to the filename these files are likely to be unique and always accessible on accessing a former version.
+* images for form components will not be deleted. they are assigned the components name and timestamp of submission to the filename. they always accessible on accessing a former version.

 #### records
 * records will append to the database. each entry will have a timestamp and the saving user name. summaries gather all distinct entries and display them in order of submission.